Despite their seeming simplicity, fishing rods vary in a number of important ways.

 - Advanced anglers for whom sensitivity is paramount.

-- Anglers who needn’t worry about transporting the rods to and from the lake.
+- Anglers who don’t worry about transporting the rods to and from the lake.

 - Anglers who are not detail-oriented, and may not take the time to ensure two-piece rods are assembled correctly.